 The town of Shawnee offers the chance to step back in time, 1929 to be exact, and see how life was through costumed interpreters in a historical setting.
 Shawnee Town 1929 is a one-stop-shop for education, entertainment, history, and lots of events.
 Make sure to peruse the adorable gift shop before leaving.

-Kansas City is synonymous with delicious BBQ, and you will find some of the best in the nation in Kansas City, Kansas.
+Kansas City (KCK) is synonymous with delicious BBQ, and you will find some of the best in the nation in Kansas City, Kansas.
 There are three BBQ joints I love, each for different dishes.
 Try Rosedale Barbecue for pulled pork and the bbq sauces, Joe’s Kansas City Bar-B-Que for the Z-Man Sandwich and potato salad, and Slap’s BBQ for cheesy corn and Smoked Turkey.

 Kansas, A Force to Be Reckoned With